 And, the idea is to not come out as a rude!

 All you need to do is present your perspective without crossing the imaginary line that every person has.
 If you cross the boundaries, the other person might get hurt or get angry.
 Both these situations can develop a sense of grudge, and that can ruin the dynamics of future interactions.

 You simply have to understand that you don’t need the other person to follow your perspective, you just need that person to listen to your perspective.
 In a condition of such conflict, make sure your voice and tone are polite.
 Because no matter how logical your perspective is, if you raise your voice, no one would like to listen to you.

-All you need to do is take a deep breath and be mindful about the whole thing.
+All you need to do is take a deep breath and be mindful of the whole thing.
 You need to understand, just like you’re expecting someone to understand your perspective, that someone is expecting the same!